NOTEBOOK COMPUTERS AT Clayton State University

 Being prepared for class in advance and participating on a regular basis is a vitally important ingredient for academic success.
 Research continually shows that poor attendance and/or limited participation usually results in low grades.
-However, because the delivery mode, content, assignments, and other particulars for each class section vary so widely, Clayton State University does not specify an official campus-wide attendance standard.
-Attendance records are not maintained except to the extent that an individual instructor may keep records for the purposes of his or her own classes.
+However, because the delivery mode, content, assignments, and other particulars for each class section vary so widely, Clayton State University does not specify an official campus-wide attendance standard except to ascertain “no shows” at the beginning of a term.
+(See the “no show” policy under the withdrawal heading earlier in this chapter.)
+After the “no show” period, attendance records are not maintained except to the extent that an individual instructor may keep records for the purposes of his or her own classes.
 The attendance policy for each course will be stated in the syllabus; it is your responsibility as a student to inquire of the instructor if you have any questions.

 Special note for online courses: Actual physical attendance in the classroom is limited (or in some cases non–existent) for online courses, but time on task and active, regular participation is just as important to success as it is in traditional on-campus classroom courses.